Diversity is what makes Miami's gay scene so unique with so many gay bars and clubs for everyone: bears, twinks, drag queens, and even unicorns!

-Also note there are a few gay hangouts further out from Miami Beach, particularly in Downtown Miami and over in our favorite neighborhood of the city, the Wynwood Arts District.
+We also recommend checking out the gay hangouts just outside of Miami Beach, particularly in Downtown Miami and over in our favorite neighborhood – the Wynwood Arts District.

 Here’s a little riddle for you: What do you get when you cross a two-story building with seven bars, three dancefloors, and more eye candy than you’ve ever imagined?
 If you answered Twist, then congratulations!
 Your prize…getting a detailed look into what truly makes Twist the premier gay bar of Miami!

 Pretty cheeky of me, huh?
 I would apologize for faking you out like that, but trust me, you really will feel like a winner when you set foot into this glorious establishment and experience just one of their countless events.
 While I would without a doubt recommend attending any of the outstanding nights hosted by some of Miami’s fiercest queens, I know you would be heartbroken if you leave Miami without bearing witness to the Underwear Sundays Contest.
 Aside from the clear benefit of seeing some total hotties bust down in the buff, entering the competition could earn you a $100 bar tab.
 Sweet victory all around!

 At Twist, the party has been going non-stop since 1993, which means they clearly know how to have a good time.
 From their daily two-for-one happy hour to their rotating lineup of live DJs, there is no shortage of entertainment for any gay boy hoping for an exciting evening on the town.